-1 1 2 (b) Only one strand-mounted facility is permitted per cable between any two existing poles; 3 (c) The strand-mounted devices shall be placed as close as possible to the nearest utility 4 pole, in no event more than six feet from the pole unless a greater distance is technically 5 necessary or required by the pole owner for safety clearance; 6 (d) No strand-mounted device shall be located in or above the portion of the roadway 7 open to vehicular traffic; 8 (e) Ground-mounted equipment to accommodate such strand-mounted facilities is not 9 permitted, except when placed in preexisting equipment cabinets; 10 (f) Pole-mounted equipment for strand-mounted facilities shall meet the requirements 11 for pole-mounted small cells; and 12 (g) Such strand-mounted devices must be installed to cause the least visual impact and 13 with the minimum exterior cabling or wires (other than the original strand) necessary to 14 meet the technological needs of the facility.
+1 (b) Only one strand-mounted facility is permitted per cable between any two existing 2 poles; 3 (c) The strand-mounted devices shall be placed as close as possible to the nearest utility 4 pole, in no event more than six feet from the pole unless a greater distance is technically 5 necessary or required by the pole owner for safety clearance; 6 (d) No strand-mounted device shall be located in or above the portion of the roadway 7 open to vehicular traffic; 8 (e) Ground-mounted equipment to accommodate such strand-mounted facilities is not 9 permitted, except when placed in preexisting equipment cabinets; 10 (f) Pole-mounted equipment for strand-mounted facilities shall meet the requirements 11 for pole-mounted small cells; and 12 12 13 (g) Such strand-mounted devices must be installed to cause the least visual impact and with the minimum exterior cabling or wires (ather then the original strend) personant to 13 with the minimum exterior cabling or wires (other than the original strand) necessary to meet the technological needs of the facility.
+14 meet the technological needs of the facility.
 15 (6) New Poles in the Rights-of-Way for Small Cell Facilities.
-16 (a) New poles within the rights-of-way are only permitted if the applicant can establish 17 that: 18 (i) The proposed small call facility connet be leasted on an existing utility note on 19 (i) The proposed small cell facility cannot be located on an existing utility pole or 20 light pole, electrical transmission tower or on a site outside of the public rights- 21 of-way such as a public park, public property, building, transmission tower or in 22 or on a nonresidential use in a Residential Zone whether by roof or panel-mount or separate structure; 22 or separate structure, 23 (ii) The proposed wireless communications facility receives approval for a 24 concealment plan, as described in subsection (7) of this section; 25 (iii) The proposed wireless communications facility also complies with the 26 Shoreline Master Program and SEPA, if applicable; and 27 (iv) No new poles shall be located in a critical area or associated buffer required 28 by the City's critical areas ordinance, except when determined to be exempt 29 pursuant to said ordinance.
+16 (a) New poles within the rights-of-way are only permitted if the applicant can establish 17 that: 1 - / 18 (i) The proposed small cell facility cannot be located on an existing utility pole or 19 light pole, electrical transmission tower or on a site outside of the public rights- 20 of-way such as a public park, public property, building, transmission tower or in 21 or on a nonresidential use in a Residential Zone whether by roof or panel-mount 22 or separate structure; 23 (ii) The proposed wireless communications facility receives approval for a 24 concealment plan, as described in subsection (7) of this section; 0.5 25 (iii) The proposed wireless communications facility also complies with the 26 Shoreline Master Program and SEPA, if applicable; and 27 (iv) No new poles shall be located in a critical area or associated buffer required 28 by the City's critical areas ordinance, except when determined to be exempt 29 pursuant to said ordinance.
 30 (7) The concealment plan shall include the design of the screening, fencing or other 31 concealment technology for a pole or equipment structure, and all related transmission 32 equipment or facilities associated with the proposed wireless communications facility, including 33 but not limited to fiber and power connections.
 34 (a) The concealment plan shall seek to minimize the visual obtrusiveness of wireless 35 communications facility installations.
 The proposed pole or structure shall have similar 36 designs to existing neighboring poles in the rights-of-way, including to the extent 37 technically feasible similar height.
-Other concealment methods include, but are not limited to, integrating the installation with architectural features or building design components, utilization of coverings or concealment devices of similar material, color and texture - or the appearance thereof - as the surface against which the installation will be seen or on which it will be installed, landscape design, or other camouflage strategies appropriate for the type of installation.
-Applicants are required to utilize designs in which all conduit and wirelines are installed internally in the structure or otherwise integrated into the design of the structure.
-Use of a unified enclosure equal to or less than four cubic feet in volume may be permitted in meeting these criteria.
-This requirement shall be applied in a manner which does not dictate the technology employed by the service provider nor unreasonably impair the technological performance of the equipment chosen by the service provider.
+Other concealment methods include, but are not